tkalden/compassion-ai/README.md

 Note the index_name is the index of the vector database where you will store all the information.
 Name must consist of lower case alphanumeric characters or '-'.
 ### query data
     python query_data.py --query "why the sky is blue?"

+## Running the app using flask

+    python main.py